bretcope/EnumToSql/README.md

 }
 ```

 However, there are optional properties you can choose to implement.
-You can also tell EnumsToSql to look for a different attribute name.
+You can also tell EnumToSql to look for a different attribute name.
 See [EnumSqlTable Attribute](#enumsqltable-attribute) for details.

 ## Documentation